top of page

 Although I was not old enough to have properly experienced the Isle of Wight Festivals of old, I guess that for most of my life I’ve felt some kind of spiritual connection to them; not just because I’m from The Isle of Wight, and proud of its musical heritage; more because ever since, as a very young boy, having witnessed with my own eyes the festival site during that bank holiday weekend back in August 1970, it’s been deep in my psyche.

 As I grew older, I’d find myself absolutely enthralled by the stories that older cousins and (later, as I began my working life) colleagues used to delight in regaling to me; of their own memories and experiences of those three, now infamous, events that drew The Isle of Wight to the attention of the World back in 1968, 1969 and 1970.
+They'd introduced me to the music of the time too - Hendrix, The Who, Free... and it was right up my street.

 Yet all of those fantastic old photos contained in that book seemed so very distant from my life in 1990; all of those truly beautiful tickets and posters displayed on the pages within (many of which I’d never seen before) seemed like rare jewels; fabled relics lost in the mists of time, that someone like me could never dream of getting my hands on.
 But a couple of years later that all started to change.